Consortium Member of the Month

-Blake and Duke, thank you so much for the continuous, phenomenal work you have both done for the consortium.
+Trenton, thank you so much for all of the phenomenal work you have done for the consortium.

 Keep up the great work!